hdg204/DoctorsAsDataScientists/README.md

 ## Exercise 1

+You’ve been asked to check how many patients in your clinic have diabetes to compare with a similar clinic at another hospital.
+These are all patients with diabetes symptoms and according to your guidelines, a single measurement of HbA1c will allow you to make the diagnosis.
+HbA1c is a measure of the average blood sugar levels over the last 3 months.
+Note that in real life you would need some additional information and there are exceptions to these rules!
+You have realised that if you make an R script, you can easily and quickly do this comparison and do this again in the future:

+1. Make a new R script and save it with a name that helps you remember what it does.
+Your script, should appear in your list of files on the bottom right
-You have a group of patients, who have HbA1c values, in percent, of 5, 7, 6.5, 9, 8, 7, 5.5, 5.5, 9, 4.
-Store this as a numerical vector called HbA1c1.
+2. Make a numerical vector called HbA1c1 that contains the following percent HbA1c measures for the group of patients: 5, 7, 6.5, 9, 8, 7, 5.5, 5.5, 9, 4.

-You don’t like working with %.
-In diabetes class, you were taught mmol/mol.
-Subtract 2.15 from HbA1c1, and multiply it by 11, to give HbA1c2, which is now in mmol/mol.
+3. The threshold for diagnosing diabetes is >48 mmol/mol which you can calculate by  subtracting 2.15 from HbA1c1, and then multiplying it by 11.
+Make a new numerical vector called HbA1c2 which has the values in mmol/mol.

-What is the highest HbA1c value in mmol/mol?
+4. What is the highest HbA1c value in mmol/mol?
 What is the mean?

-Check if this HbA1c2 greater than 48, and store the answer in a variable called diabetes.
+5. Make a vector variable called “diabetes” that stores the result of checking  if each person has an HbA1c2 greater than 48.
+6. Use your diabetes vector variable and the  sum() function to find how many people have diabetes.
+What is this function doing?

-Use ```sum()``` to find how many people have diabetes and ```length()``` to find how many people are in your data and calculate the prevalence of diabetes.
+7. Use the  length() function to find how many people are in your data.
+Combine the sum() and length() variables to make a variable that contains calculate the prevalence of diabetes.

-Write this in a script and save it as HbA1c.R.
-The data should **only** appear on line 1.
-It should be very easy to add new people to this, run the script again and get a new output.
-If you save the script, it should appear in your list of files on the bottom right.
+8. Your colleague who runs a similar clinic at another hospital sends you a list of the % HbA1c measurements for their patients: 8, 7, 5.5, 7, 6.5, 9, 8, 7, 5.5, 5.5, 9, 4, 7, 5.5, 5.
+By only changing the command in your script that makes the numerical vector, find the prevalence of diabetes in this patient group.
+9. Which hospital has the highest prevalence of diabetes – yours or your colleagues?
+10. If your colleague didn’t want to share their data with you, suggest how else you could help them to find the prevalence in their patients?

 ### Solution